weilewei/dist_object/README.md

 # dist_object
-dist_object implementation for HPX

-This is a dist_object example using HPX component.
+`dist_object` implementation using HPX component

+# Distributed Objects
+- A distributed object is a single logical object partitioned across a set of localities/machines/nodes
+- Any C++ type can be constructed into a distributed object using HPX

 A distributed object is a single logical object partitioned across a set of localities.
 (A locality is a single node in a cluster or a